Evolutionary Systems Biology (Virtual Conference)

 Angela Hancock – Max Planck Institute for Plant Breeding Research, Germany

-Aman Husbands – The Ohio State University, USA
+Aman Husbands – University of Pennsylvania, USA

 Betül Kacar – University of Wisconsin-Madison, USA

 Pleuni Pennings – San Francisco State University, USA

 Fabrice Roux – Laboratory of Plant-Microbe Interactions – LIPM, France

 Nobuhiko Tokuriki – University of British Columbia, Canada